resotto/goilerplate/README.md

 ### Building Image

-If you fail pulling image from GitHub Container Registry, you also can build image from Dockerfile.
+If you fail pulling image from GitHub Container Registry, you also can build Docker image from Dockerfile.

 ```zsh
 cd build